 In recent years, cremation has become increasingly popular, and various factors are driving this trend.
 For one, the cost is a significant factor in why people choose cremation.
 There are broad trends and specific reasons individuals select cremation rather than burial, from religious considerations to the increasing personalized funerals service.
-Cremation services in Phoenix, AZ explore various aspects of cremation to help you decide if this form of final body disposition is suitable for you or someone you love.
+Cremation service providers in Scottsdale, AZ explore various aspects of cremation to help you decide if this form of final body disposition is suitable for you or someone you love.

 Cost of Cremation